General Degree Requirements

 A copy of the thesis, using any publication style appropriate to the given discipline, must be submitted to the Graduate School for format check prior to the scheduled defense date.
 The thesis must be prepared according to the Graduate School’s thesis and dissertation manuscript guidelines, which are available at the Graduate School Web site.
 The student will receive email confirmation from the Graduate School upon approval of the thesis format.

-The candidate is required to submit a copy of the Graduate School approved thesis in PDF format on a CD in a case by the deadline as published in the Class Schedule of the intended semester of graduation.
 A hard copy of the signature page and defense form signed by the thesis committee must also be submitted to the Graduate School.
 The signature page must be included in the PDF file, but should not be signed.
 The Graduate School-approved thesis must also be submitted at the University Microfilms International Web site for online publication (http://dissertations.umi.com/utep).
 Theses are regarded as publications and will be made public once they are approved and submitted to the Graduate School.